YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    %YDB-S-JNLSUCCESS, Verify successful
    %YDB-S-JNLSUCCESS, Rollback successful
    %YDB-I-MUJNLSTAT, End processing at Tue Jan  23 16:43:41 2018

    yottadbuser@paris:~/exDir$ ./replicating_start
-   Tue Jan  23 16:47:50 2018 : Initiating START of source server for secondary instance [dummy] yottadbuser@paris:~/exDir$ mupip replicate -receiver -checkhealth PID 1040 Receiver server is alive
+   Tue Jan  23 16:47:50 2018 : Initiating START of source server for secondary instance [dummy]

+   yottadbuser@paris:~/exDir$ mupip replicate -receiver -checkhealth PID 1040 Receiver server is alive
-   PID 1041 Update process is alive yottadbuser@paris:~/exDir$ mupip replicate -receiver -showbacklog 0 : number of backlog transactions received by receiver server and yet to be processed by update process 3 : sequence number of last transaction received from Source Server and written to receive pool 3 : sequence number of last transaction processed by update process yottadbuser@paris:~/exDir$
+   PID 1041 Update process is alive

+   yottadbuser@paris:~/exDir$ mupip replicate -receiver -showbacklog 0 : number of backlog transactions received by receiver server and yet to be processed by update process 3 : sequence number of last transaction received from Source Server and written to receive pool 3 : sequence number of last transaction processed by update process yottadbuser@paris:~/exDir$

 You can also check replication health and the backlog on the originating instance, Santiago.
-Notice that if you do not specify which replication connection you want details for, you get information on all.
+Notice that if you do not specify which replication connection you want details for, you get information on all of them.

 .. parsed-literal::
    yottadbuser@santiago:~/exDir$ mupip replicate -source -checkhealth